cstothart/SubredditScraper/README.md

-SubredditScraper
+Subreddit Scraper
 =============

-A Python script that scrapes all submissions with a minimum age from a given subreddit (comments included) and uploads the scraped data to a given mySQL database.
+A web scraper that scrapes all Reddit submissions with a minimum age from a given subreddit (comments included) and uploads the scraped data to a given mySQL database.
 Sends an SMS notification to a given phone number when upload is complete.
 To avoid redundancy, the script checks the mySQL database to ensure